 ON HER MAJESTY’S SECRET SERVICE —–“This never happened to the other fellow.”
 The youngest of the 007s at 29, George Lazenby, a rugged-looking Australian model with scant prior acting experience, stepped into the enviable position as the new James Bond.
 But with this 1969 entry, he was in the equally unenviable spot of following the immortal Sean Connery, who was more shaken than stirred after doing the first five.
-Criticism before, during, and after dogged the film and the cheeky new fellow, but it still racked up the numbers and its rep has grown steadily over the ensuing decades. *
+Criticism— before, during, and after—dogged the film and the cheeky new fellow.
+Yet it still racked up the numbers, and its rep has grown steadily over the ensuing decades. *

 Despite the professionalism and sex appeal of the marvelous Diana Rigg, you don’t buy the love story angle, with its drippy injection of a song to accompany a relationship-building montage (no title tune this time), “We Have All The Time In The World”, sung by Louis Armstrong; the passage is contrived enough to resemble a TV commercial.
-The finale is a surprise, but it’s not moving in that we don’t believe the poorly written romance.
-Otherwise, there are the usual obvious puns, and a couple of laugh-out-loud groaners, as when Blofeld tells henchmen during the ski chase “We’ll cut him off at the precipice” and from Bond, after seeing a bad guy fall in front of a snow removal machine, which spews bloody slush into the air: “He had a lot of guts.”
+The finale is a surprise, but it’s not moving since we don’t believe the poorly written romance.
+Otherwise, there are the usual obvious puns, and a couple of laugh-out-loud groaners, as when Blofeld tells henchmen during the ski chase “We’ll cut him off at the precipice“,and when Bond, after seeing a bad guy fall in front of a snow removal machine, which spews bloody slush into the air: “He had a lot of guts.”

-Clearly, he’s crackers, especially since he could have just waited for the real super-villains of Monsanto.
+Clearly, this cat-petter is crackers, especially since he could have just waited for the real super-villains of Monsanto.

 The movie takes a good while to get going, but the action scenes pile on in the second half and are staged and cut for maximum impact.
 The stunt crews, editing and camera work in the ski chase (new to the series) and the bobsled pursuit are grade-A. The fisticuffs have some muscle behind them—Lazenby moves well and looks viably able to dish it out, and as usual the sound effects are on target.

-Rigg adds class, Steppat’s Frau Bunt is a chilly Reich’y presence, the fights and chases are cool, Barry’s moog & brass driven theme, a new one for a new Bond, is a hummable adrenaline perk, and then, well…there’s George.
-At a disadvantage from having to learn on the job, he’s certainly not bad, and his voice is decent, but expression-wise, he’s awkward, pretty square and flat.
-He comes off pleasant, but neither exciting or sexy.
-The title sequence and a few other scenes do their bit to link him with the earlier 007 exploits, to establish a bridge from Sean, and again, he manages the action business quite well.
+Rigg adds class, Steppat’s Frau Bunt is a chilly Reich’y presence, the fights and chases are cool, Barry’s moog & brass driven theme, a new one for a new Bond, is an adrenaline perk, and then, well…there’s George.
+At a disadvantage from having to learn on the job, he’s not bad—his voice is decent, but expression-wise, he’s awkward, pretty square and flat.
+He comes off as pleasant, but neither exciting or sexy.
+The title sequence and a few other scenes do their bit to link him with the earlier 007 exploits, to establish a bridge from Sean, and again, he does manage the action business quite well.

-Though it made money–they all do—critical and fan response on release was qualified.
-It aged well, though, and now the current take on it often goes way overboard praising it as “one of the best in the series”.
+Though it made money—they all do—critical and fan response on release was qualified.
+It aged well, though, and now the current take on it often goes way overboard with praise as “one of the best in the series”.
 Yes, it is quite a bit better than most that followed, but it can’t touch the fun of Moore’s topper, The Spy Who Loved Me, and just isn’t in the same league as the first four Connery’s or the first four Craig’s.
 All in, A- for effort, solid B for results.
 Made for $7,000,000, it came in 12th place back in ’69, ultimately grossing $82,000,000.
-With Bernard Lee, Lois Maxwell, George Baker, Bernard Horsfall, Desmond Llewelyn, Yuri Borienko, Catherine Schell, Julie Ege.
+With Bernard Lee, Lois Maxwell, George Baker, Bernard Horsfall, Desmond Llewelyn, Yuri Borienko, Virginia North, Angela Scoular, Joanna Lumley, Catherine Schell, Julie Ege.

 * Lazenby famously went from humble to arrogant and blew off his chance to continue with the character; his acting career promptly went into molasses-drive.
 He did manage a fine performance for Peter Bogdanovich in 1979s excellent Saint Jack, and comes off refreshingly honest about himself in interviews.
 Check his entry in the Internet Movie Data Base for a plethora of George quotes.
 Live and let die, Mr. Bond….